technicallynotdeaf/Baanabus/README.md

 * Multiple interfaces

-Complex view for planning out tasks and stuff; Minimalist view for when it's 4pm, my brain is moosh and I can't remember what I was going to do
+Complex view for planning out tasks and stuff; Minimalist view for after a hard day's work when concentrating is becoming difficult

 * No notifications

-I need to foster a workflow that's about intentionally looking at my next task when I am ready, not interrupts.
-No interrupts.
-I need my attention span back...!
+Moving from one task to the other is much calmer without constant disruption.

 ## Other features